SydneyBitDevs/meetup/README.md

-Please post any noteworthy topics for next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!
+Please post any noteworthy topics for next month in the [GitHub issue](https://github.com/SydneyBitDevs/meetup/issues)!

-# MelbBitDevs
+# SydneyBitDevs

-Melbourne Bitdevs is held on the last Thursday of every month at 6PM.
+Sydney Bitdevs is held on the 4th week of the month, normally on Tuesday, Wednesday, or Thursday.

 As a group, we discuss the latest Bitcoin news from a technical perspective.
 Sometimes diverging into adjacent fields of privacy, self hosting, free software, and more!

-**[See the meetup page](https://www.meetup.com/melbourne-bitcoin-only) to join our group and confirm event details!**
+**[See the meetup page]([https://www.meetup.com/bitcoin_sydney/]) to join our group and confirm event details!**

 Please feel free to ping someone in the community if joining approval is taking too long!

 ## News items for this month

-Please suggest any noteworthy topics for next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!
+Please suggest any noteworthy topics for next month in the [GitHub issue](https://github.com/SydneyBitDevs/meetup/issues/)!
 We're open to discussing pretty much anything Bitcoin or Bitcoin-adjacent!

 ## Things to note